CodeReclaimers/neat-python/docs/module_summaries.rst

   .. py:function:: median(values)

+    Returns the median for odd numbers of values; returns the higher of the middle two values for even numbers of values.

+  .. py:function:: median2(values)

-    Returns the median.
-(Note: For even numbers of values, does not take the mean between the two middle values.)
+    Returns the median for odd numbers of values; returns the mean of the middle two values for even numbers of values.

+    .. versionadded:: 0.91-config_work

   .. py:function:: variance(values)